About Scuba Dive Tables

 What is the Difference Between SSI and PADI

-At the recreation level, there is not a great deal of difference between the training offered by PADI and the training provided by SSI.
+At the recreation level, there is not much difference between the training offered by PADI and the training provided by SSI.
 Both are reputable scuba training institutions, and a qualification from either agency is recognised and accepted internationally.

 What is the difference between PADI Dive Tables and SSI Dive Tables?